Cairi-S/Welcome-Foolish-Mortals/README.md

 - Player being able to create an account to log username, chosen avatar and Highest Score so multiple players can play on the one device

+- Being able to choose an avatar to play as.
 The initial avatar images I had thought of are the four infamous stretching room paintings and will appeal to any fan of the attraction.

 ![IMAGE OF STRETCH ROOM PORTRAITS](/assets/images/readme/stretchroomportraits.png)

 - Unlock rewards for e.g after specific highest scores or game played 5, 10, 15 times the reward could be
  - play as other characters like the hitchhiking ghosts.

- - additional music e.g. winning and losing music.
+- Additional music to trigger with the highest score and winning modals.

 ### Features Left to Implement ###